VOLTTRON/volttron/docs/source/volttron-topics/change-log/message-bus-refactor/rabbitmq-refactor.rst

                             Remove shovel parameter
         remove-policies     Remove policy

-For information about using RabbitMQ in multi-platform deployments, view the :ref:`docs <RabbitMQ-Multi-platform>`
+For information about using RabbitMQ in multi-platform deployments, view the :ref:`docs
+<Multi-platform-RabbitMQ-Deployment>`